cinecert/imf-vtfp/readme.md

 The canonicalization procedure is makes the algorithm tolerant of non-substantive differences in the CPL syntax used to represent a given timeline.
-This property will produce a consistent output for equivalent timelines without regard to, e.g., the use of Segments in the CPL syntax.
+This property will produce a consistent output for equivalent timelines without regard to, e.g., the use of `Segment` elements in the CPL syntax.

 The implementation shall construct a list of Resource items by iteration of the `Resource` elements comprising the virtual track to be fingerprinted.